Cultivating Connections

 Hear What Social Capital Means to Leaders in the Field

-Addressing inequities in economic opportunity requires addressing network inequities — and that work must start long before a student enters the workforce.
 Few education systems identify social capital development as a critical component in their college and career preparation priorities despite the fact that expanding students’ networks and giving students the tools, confidence, and know-how to leverage their relationships can increase their access to new information, resources, and opportunities.
 Regrettably, this is too often left to chance.
-As they work to prepare students for college and career, education systems can more intentionally work to help students build and leverage their connections.
+As they work to prepare students for college and career, education systems (with the right framework and tools) can more intentionally work to help students build and leverage their connections.

 - BOSTON, MA